 Regardless of where the source comes from everything hits the computer anyway for editing and mastering.
 Let’s take a look at some of these tools.

-Field recorders range in price $70 – $3,000, I’ve seen them as high as $5k.
-Also, some are equipped with internal mics which can be very useful.
-Check out my complete guide on field recorders.
+Field recorders range in price from $70 – $3,000, I’ve seen them as high as $5k.
+Also, some are equipped with internal mics which can be useful.
+Check out my Field Recorder Buyers Guide.

 They are the sonic lenses to your world of audio.
 Generally, the better microphone you have the better sound you’ll be able to record… Assuming you have a good recording chain.

 You can check out my Microphone Buyers Guide for a more in-depth look into the types of mics, function, bang for the buck etc. This will help when looking for a microphone.

 If you have a DAW, you have what you need, but there are some specific software applications that are vital to a sound designer.